FieryCod/holy-lambda/doc/1-02-getting-started.md

 The resources created in this guide incur minimal AWS costs when they're not being executed.

-If you prefer to completely remove the resources using the following command:
+If you prefer to completely remove the resources using the following command to tear down and delete the `example-lambda` application stack:

 ```bash
 bb stack:destroy